Intelligent lighting

-Intelligent lighting refers to lighting that has automated or mechanical abilities beyond those of traditional, stationary illumination.
-Although the most advanced intelligent lights can produce extraordinarily complex effects, the intelligence lies with the human lighting designer, control system programmer(For example, Chamsys and Avolites), or the lighting operator, rather than the fixture itself.
+Intelligent lighting refers to lighting that has automated or mechanical abilities beyond those of conventional, stationary illumination.
+Although the most advanced intelligent lights can produce extraordinarily complex effects, the intelligence lies with the human lighting designer, control system programmer, or the lighting operator, rather than the fixture itself.
 For this reason, intelligent lighting (ILS) is also known as automated lighting, moving lights, moving heads, or simply movers.

 More recently the term has fallen into disuse as abilities once reserved to a specific category of lighting instruments (most notably colour changing and variable focus) have become pervasive across a range of fixtures.
 The distinction has become more blurred with the introduction of machines that would not be considered lights but share the ability to move their orientation and are operated by the same DMX512 control protocol, such as moving yoke projectors.

 History

 There are many patents for intelligent lighting dating back from 1906, with Edmond Sohlberg of Kansas City, USA.
 The lantern used a carbon-arc bulb and was operated not by motors or any form of electronics, but by cords that were operated manually to control pan, tilt and zoom.

 1925 saw the first use of electrical motors to move the fixture, and with it the beam position, by Herbet F. King (US patent number: 1,680,685).
 In 1936 US patent number 2,054,224 was granted to a similar device, with which the pan and tilt were controlled by means of a joystick as opposed to switches.
 From this point on until 1969, various other inventors made similar lights and improved on the technology, but with no major breakthroughs.
 During this period, Century Lighting (now Strand) started retailing such units specially made to order, retrofitted onto any of their existing lanterns up to 750 W to control pan and tilt.